Some of the most frequently asked questions

 4. What to bring?

-Nothing - we provide all equipment: chess sets, boards, workbooks, and all related items.
+Nothing!
+We provide all equipment: chess sets, boards, workbooks, and all related items.

 5. What will my child learn?

 We teach chess as an enrichment class where students can learn about chess as well as successful living.
-Examining the board before moving is akin to evaluating your alternatives before making a decision.
-Preparing for a response to your move is akin to preparing for different possibilities in life.
+Examining the board before moving is similar to evaluating your alternatives before making a decision.
+Preparing for a response to your move is similar to preparing for different possibilities in life.
 We also teach the value of losing and learning from your mistakes and we emphasize good sportsmanship and respect towards others.

 6. How do you reward?